 The group determines its own policies, procedures and activities at business meetings held at each meeting, which all members can attend, participate and vote.
 The only “officials” are the group joint-organisers, whose job is to ensure that the organisation runs well and that the wishes of the membership are carried out.

-Joint-organisers Prof Bruce Hollingsworth, Lancaster University and Prof Paula Lorgelly, King’s College London.
+Joint-organisers Prof Bruce Hollingsworth, Lancaster University and Prof Paula Lorgelly, University College London.